WilmaAura/Troubleshooting-Documentation/README.md

 # 🛠️ Troubleshooting Documentation

-A collection of notes, solutions, and steps I've taken to fix various errors or technical problems.
-I'd like to add some tutorial as wel werwerwerewrwerwer
+## A collection of notes, solutions, and steps I've taken to fix various errors or technical problems.
+I'd like to add some tutorial as wel
----

 ## 🎯 Purposes